Skip to content

 Quick Start

-How it works
+How it Works

-Future versions of the xPack Build Framework are planned to include an integrated build system generator, similar to that used in Eclipse CDT.
+Future versions of the xPack Reproducible Build Framework are planned to include an integrated build system generator, similar to that used in Eclipse CDT.

 Disclaimer

-Concepts (configurations & actions)
+Concepts (Configurations & Actions)

-Compared to typical CMake/meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as
+Compared to typical CMake/Meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as

 a collection of named build configurations